AdobeDocs/campaign-classic.en/help/delivery/using/configuring-the-mobile-application.md

    >[!NOTE]
    >
    >The default **[!UICONTROL Subscriber applications (nms:appSubscriptionRcp)]** target mapping is linked to the recipients table.
 If you want to use a different target mapping, you need to create a new target mapping and enter it in the **[!UICONTROL Target mapping]** field of the service.
-For more on creating target mapping, refer to the [Configuration guide](../../configuration/using/about-custom-recipient-table.md).
+For more on creating target mapping, refer to [this section](../../configuration/using/about-custom-recipient-table.md).

    ![](assets/nmac_ios.png)